snoyberg/stack-coc/COMMUNICATIONS.md

 ### Don't demand changes from others

-These guidelines are non binding.
+These guidelines are non-binding.
 No one has the right to point at them and demand that some arbitrary other person comply with them.
 That is not the purpose of this document.
 This rule extends: you cannot demand that others behave in a way you want, or perform